NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Data Orientation
 ~~~~~~~~~~~~~~~~

 The time dimension always goes first.
+In :py:attr:`~pynwb.base.TimeSeries.data`
-In :py:attr:`~pynwb.base.TimeSeries.data`, the first dimension on the disk is always time.
+(schema: :nwb-schema:ref:`TimeSeries <sec-TimeSeries>`), the first dimension on the disk is always time.

 Keep in mind that the dimensions are reversed in MatNWB, so in memory in MatNWB the time dimension must be last.